-Old Fashion Tea Smoked Duck (Half, $11.95) – Had a good quantity of smoked duck along with some buns and plum sauce usually served with Beijing Duck.
+Old Fashion Tea Smoked Duck (Half, $17.95) – Had a good quantity of smoked duck along with several nice buns and plum sauce usually served with Beijing Duck.
 The duck was tender and not overly crunchy.
-The best of this style that we have had.
+Even better the next day.

 Chong Qing style spicy chicken wings a.k.a. thousand chili chicken ($9.95) was a super spicy excellent version of this classic dish.
 Cubes of fried chicken with lots of bones and crispy skin.

-Village Specialty Lamb with Cumin ($9.95) is another signature dish.
+Lamb Seasoned with Cumin ($13.95) is another signature dish.
 Full of delicious sliced up gamey lamb, cumin, bell peppers, and onions.
-Greasy and not too spicy, this dish is solid but not as good as Beijing Restaurant in San Francisco.
+Greasy and too spicy, this dish is solid but not as good as Beijing Restaurant in San Francisco.
 We had to ask them to redo it less spicy.

 Steamed lamb dumpling with green onion ($4.50) looked pale and unappealing, but proved to be freshly steamed, full of juicy soup, and chock full tasty of gamey lamb.